edgedb/edgedb/docs/clients/python/api/asyncio_client.rst

         :param kwargs: Named query arguments.

         :return:
-            An instance of :py:class:`edgedb.Set` containing
+            An instance of :py:class:`gel.Set` containing
             the query result.

         Note that positional and named query arguments cannot be mixed.